cluster.assign.torus returns clustering assignment for data

 or \([-\pi, \pi)^d\).

-, then data within the icp.object
+If data = NULL, then data within the icp.object is used.

 a scalar in \([0,1]\).
-If argument icp.object
+If argument icp.object is an icp.torus object,

-the default value for level
+the default value for level is 0.1.
+If argument icp.object is

-object and level = NULL
+a hyperparam.torus object and level = NULL, then level

-is set as the optimal level hyperparam.torus$alphahat
+is set as the optimal level hyperparam.torus$alphahat.

-cluster.obj
+cluster.obj object

 A string.
 One of "outlier", "log.density", "posterior", "mahalanobis".
 Default is "outlier".